XorTroll/Goldleaf/README.md

     - *NRO homebrew RomFs (read-only)*

-    > Note: all will be automatically unmounted when Goldleaf is exited
+    > Note: all of them are automatically unmounted when Goldleaf is exited

   - Features: